ELReedHerbarium/TargetCaptureWorkshop/Session2.Bioinformatics_In_Plant_Research.md

 Bioinformatics is inherintly associated to biology research.
 However, the use of bioinformatics is not limited to the subjects covered in this tutorial.
 While it has prevalent use in genomics and genetics projects, computational skills utilized in this workshop can be applied to research in nearly all discliplines within biology.
 Not only is processing data from wet lab part of bioinformatics, but the visualization of data is a major aspect of bioinformatics work.

 ## 2.3 Examples of Bioinformatic Projects
 Bioinformatics is a merger of Biology, mathematics, and computer sciences.
 Bioinformatics projects could include nearly any project revolving around the whole genome, scaled all the way down to specific genes and RNA.
-Bioinformatics can even be used to analyze the structure of a molecule.Bioinformatic projects also include methods development, like creating primers and optimizing data processing.
+Bioinformatics can even be used to analyze the structure of a molecule.
+Bioinformatic projects also include methods development, like creating primers and optimizing data processing.

+Instructors at the workshop will tell you about their projects using bioinformatics, and what impacts their bioinformatics work has had on the field of Biology.

-## 2.4 Opening a FASTA file
+## 2.4 Opening and Viewing a FASTA file

 Last week, we downloaded a file from the KEW Tree of Life, which should be in your home directory.
 In this session we will open it in the command line.